 The new generic Top Level Domains (gTLDs) represent a major expansion of real estate on the Internet.
 With hundreds of new gTLDs launching, the Trademark Clearinghouse (TMCH) is the first step you need to take to protect your trademark.

-Introduced as a rights protection mechanism by ICANN, the TMCH is a central repository that that contains and verifies trademark information.
+Introduced as a rights protection mechanism by ICANN, the TMCH is a central repository that contains and verifies trademark information.
 Brand owners enrolled in the Trademark Clearinghouse gain access to the Sunrise Period and the ability to buy domain blocks.

 Registering your trademark through the TMCH also means that you receive notifications if a third-party attempts to register your trademark as a domain name under the new gTLDs.
 These notifications protect your trademark without having to register your domain name in each new gTLD extension.